 Due to the low rates of microwork platforms, we recommend offering your services on your own WordPress website.
 This allows you to be in complete control of how much you charge your clients.

-You can easily accept credit card payments right from your site using a plugin like WPForms, and you don’t have to share your profits with a microwork platform.
+You can easily accept credit card payments right from your site using a plugin like WPForms, which is what we use for our own contact forms and surveys.
+You don’t have to share your profits with a third-party platform.
+For more details, see our full WPForms review.

 The Truth About Making Money Online: Balancing Expectations and Reality

-Online videos often paint a rosy picture of entrepreneurship opportunities.
+Online videos often paint a very positive picture of entrepreneurship opportunities.
 This is especially true for financial and investment advice, as creators advertise buying into cryptocurrency and other risky assets.

 It’s also important to consider the gap between those who make videos about earning money online and those who actually make up the online gig workforce.

-Our analysis found that the creators of YouTube videos and TikTok videos skew towards men in their 20s; the user bases of platforms like Mechanical Turk tend to be pretty evenly split on gender, Keith said.
+Our analysis found that the creators of YouTube videos and TikTok videos skew towards men in their 20s.
+On the other hand, the user bases of platforms like Mechanical Turk tend to be pretty evenly split on gender.

 Younger men might be “more willing to share their success stories,” said Zhu, the Carnegie Mellon researcher.
 Meanwhile, low-income immigrants who are doing more low-paid gig work might “not necessarily want to brag about their work, and also don’t have the time to create videos,” she added.

-As online work remains popular in the wake of the pandemic, Zhu and Keith both anticipate that workers will continue to push for higher wages, job flexibility, and benefits that better align with those of typical full-time employment.
+As online work remains popular, Zhu and Keith both anticipate that workers will continue to push for higher wages, job flexibility, and benefits.
 “If people move towards these more flexible work arrangements, we’re going to have to have systems in place to protect workers,” Keith said.

-If you’re looking to start earning online, you may find the following resources helpful:
+If you’re ready to start earning online, you may find the following guides helpful:

 - Best website ideas to launch a side business